The technetronic era involves the gradual appearance of a more controlled

 militating for a minimum salary of $200,000 per year, and, because of

-federal dollars through student loans and other programs, some are gaming
+federal dollars through student loans and other programs, some are already

-The level of student loan debt has hit 1.7 trillion, and two thirds of that
+it out.
+The level of student loan debt has hit 1.7 trillion, and two thirds

-will NEVER be paid back.
-The AVERAGE debt for graduating students from 4
+of that will NEVER be paid back.
+The AVERAGE debt for graduating students

-year colleges is around $30,000.
-Many students are coming out of "colleges" where
+from 4 year colleges is around $30,000.
+Many students are coming out of

-they receive a license to cut hair or trim nails laden with $100,000 in
+"colleges" where they receive a license to cut hair or trim nails laden with

 Medical Education, Focus and Service